hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 uuid: 543b6221-e3ec-4636-be57-6e6eb501e1f6
 ---

-Consuming a web service API was a major part of almost all the projects that I've worked on.
+Consuming a web service API was a major part of almost all the projects that I worked on.
 Each one of them had a different approach to networking.

 - My very first iOS project was built using [ASIHTTPRequest](https://github.com/pokeb/asi-http-request). `AFNetworking` was yet to be released.
 The XML responses were parsed using [TouchXML](https://github.com/TouchCode/TouchXML).
 - The next major project that I've worked on used [AFNetworking](https://github.com/AFNetworking/AFNetworking) which was just recently introduced.
 We've later wrapped the API calls in our in-house [Promises/A+](https://promisesaplus.com) to make things like chaining requests easier.
 This was well before [PromiseKit](https://github.com/mxcl/PromiseKit) first appeared on GitHub.
 The JSON responses were parsed manually with a help of a simple [safe_cast](https://gist.github.com/kean/3600ad35c818a6b28caa3e0fa026d478) macro.
 - The latest project that I've worked on had a custom API layer written on top of `NSURLSession`.
 It supported things like [batch HTTP requests](https://tools.ietf.org/id/draft-snell-http-batch-00.html#http-batch).
 The JSON responses were parsed using our in-house Objective-C JSON wrapper which was similar in terms of features to one of the first Swift JSON wrappers [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

 Each of those had its own good and bad parts.
-I'm not going to do a full retrospect, but I'd like to stress out that the majority of the problems in those different implementations **were not caused but some intrinsic flaws** of the technologies being used.
+I'm not going to do a full retrospect, but I'd like to stress out that the majority of the problems in those different implementations *were not caused but some intrinsic flaws* of the technologies being used.
 It's always about how we were using those tools.

-In this article I'd like to share my latest networking stack.
-It has a minimalistic yet powerful API, type-safe authorization scopes, endpoints are modeled in type-safe, declarative and concise way, support for OAuth 2 "refresh access token" dance.
+In this article, I'd like to share my latest networking stack.
+It has a minimalistic yet powerful API, type-safe authorization scopes, endpoints are modeled in a type-safe, declarative and concise way, support for OAuth 2 "refresh access token" dance.
 And it takes full advantage of the open source frameworks to achieve all of those powerful features

 > All of the code from the post is [available here](https://gist.github.com/kean/64b9fc0963fd430594fdb3eb848bccf3) (requires Swift 4).

-> Check out <a href="{{ site.url }}/post/smart-retry">**Smart Rerty**</a> and <a href="{{ site.url }}/post/introducing-rxnuke">**Introducing RxNuke**</a> for more awesome use-cases of RxSwift.

 * TOC
 {:toc}